A tasty homemade applesauce recipe with no sugar or other sweeteners added.

-Then peel the apples if you want.
-This step is not necessary if using the food mill grinder attachment of your food processor.
+Then peel the apples (optional).
+This step is not necessary if using the food mill attachment of your stand mixer.
 However, if you are not going to peel the apples, it is best to choose organic apples.

 A note when using the grinder attachment: I only use my food mill grinder attachment for fruit.
 I have never used it for meat and I won’t ever.
 I know it can be cleaned, but I hesitate to use the same dishes on raw meat and fruit/vegetables.
 That is a personal preference.
 If you do use this attachment for multiple foods, clean and sanitized it thoroughly before using it for applesauce.

-Next, core and slice the apples using the apple corer/slicer.
+Next, core and slice the apples using the apple slicer/corer.

-Place apple slices in your pressure cooker and add ¼ to ½ cup water so the apples do not stick to the bottom.
+Place apple slices in your stove top pressure cooker, an electric pressure cooker or an Instant Pot and add ¼ to ½ cup water so the apples do not stick to the bottom.
 Place the lid on the pan and bring the pan up to pressure following your pressure cooker instruction manual.
 Cook for 5 minutes and remove from heat.
 Allow pan to depressurize.
 Drain the apples.